sne-1807/FreeRTOS/README.md

 ## Topics Covered:
 * I will be updating it as I make progress, but here is a list of topics I have covered so far:
-    1. SysTick Timer and Time Slicing
+    1. SysTick Timer Implementation using HAL (STM32CubeMX)
     2. Basic Multitasking Implementation as Round Robin Scheduling (without RTOS kernel running)